-Julia Cuddy, 17, of Needham, Mass., a senior at Needham High School, founded the Boston chapter of The Shoebox Project for Shelters, a nonprofit organization that distributes beautifully-wrapped shoeboxes filled with $50 worth of new personal care items and gifts to homeless women across the U.S. and Canada during the holidays.
+Julia Cuddy, 17, of Needham, Massachusetts, a senior at Needham High School, founded the Boston chapter of The Shoebox Project for Shelters, a nonprofit organization that distributes beautifully-wrapped shoeboxes filled with $50 worth of new personal care items and gifts to homeless women across the United States and Canada during the holidays.
 Community service trips to impoverished villages in Rwanda and India opened Julia’s eyes to the injustices and lack of opportunities that many women around the world face.
 But even that didn’t prepare her for the burgeoning population of homeless women and families in her own area.
 “Boston’s homeless population of 21,000 has doubled since 1990,” Julia said.
 “How could such a dramatic disparity exist in the heart of a city known as a leader in higher education, healthcare and strong employment?”
 Julia began researching the needs of homeless women and the services available to help.
 When she heard about The Shoebox Project, she knew she wanted to start a chapter in Boston.